Claude Is Rate-Limiting Everyone. Here’s Why Good Context Beats a Smarter Model.

 You’re no longer locked into one provider.
 If Anthropic throttles Claude tomorrow, you switch to DeepSeek.
 If OpenAI raises prices, you switch to Qwen.
 If you need air-gapped security, you run Llama locally.
 The context layer stays the same.

 You can match the model to the task.
 Use a fast 8B model for simple completions.
 Use a 32B model for complex refactoring.
 Use a frontier API model when you need maximum capability.
-Smart Context Refresh works with all of them through MCP (Model Context Protocol) — the emerging universal standard for AI tool integration.
+Private Code Context works with all of them through MCP (Model Context Protocol) — the emerging universal standard for AI tool integration.

 Your costs become predictable.
 No more surprise rate limits.
 No more “adjustments” during peak hours.
 No more paying $200/month and getting 12 usable days.
 Self-hosted models on your own GPU cost what your GPU costs.
 That’s it.